-Other destinations: A valid import permit from the destination country is required, which must be assessed by the Department of Agriculture, Water and the Environment to ensure the disease and health conditions are able to be met and certified.
+Other destinations: A valid import permit from the destination country is required, which must be assessed by the Department of Agriculture, Fisheries and Forestry to ensure the disease and health conditions are able to be met and certified.

 LiveCorp cannot help to buy livestock in Australia, for export or other purposes.

 If you are looking to import livestock from Australia, we suggest you submit a trade enquiry, which is available to LiveCorp’s licenced Australian exporter members, and they may provide a quote specific to your request.